-- If your problem is about coverage of a Medi-Cal service or item (or within 7 calendar days after we get your appeal for a Medicare Part B prescription drug), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
-You will be notified when this happens. - If your problem is about coverage of a Medi-Cal service or item, you will need to file a Level 2 Appeal yourself.
-For more information about the Level 2 Appeal process, go to Section 5.4 on page 176.
+If we do not give you an answer to your appeal within 30 calendar days (or within 7 calendar days after we get your appeal for a Medicare Part B prescription drug), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
+You will be notified when this happens.
+If your problem is about coverage of a Medi-Cal service or item, you will need to file a Level 2 Appeal yourself.
+For more information about the Level 2 Appeal process, go to Section E4 on page 181.